NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 The MULTI-parameter socket doubles as a serial port without any need for internal monitoring hardware, only as a link to the monitor.
 In the block diagram below, the processed digital serial data from a CO2 kit set goes straight to the digital microcontroller APU (Analog-block Processing Unit) and is forwarded to the DPU.
 For a parameter using the internal analog hardware, the analog signal needs to pass through an Analog-Digital converter before going to the APU for digital processing.

-When a model is not equipped with FiO2 hardware internally, no amount of yellow MULTI sockets is going to provide this measurement capability.
+When the MTU of a monitor is not equipped with FiO2 hardware internally, no amount of yellow MULTI sockets is going to provide this measurement capability.
 The amount of configured hardware linked to each multi-parameter socket varies, so is the system support for serial kits and external interfaces.

 Examples of configured hardware and serial kits using Smart Cables